benhur07b/benhur07b.github.io/_posts/2021-05-02-mapping-geography-basketball-field-goals-spatial-analytics-uaap-part-1.md

 ---
 layout: post
-title: "Mapping the Geography of the UAAP Men's Basketball Tournament (Season 81) [Part 1]"
+title: "Towards a Spatial Analysis of Philippine Basketball: Applications in the UAAP MBT (Season 81) [Part 1]"
 description: "For my Masters in Geomatics Engineering (GeoInformatics) thesis, I'm mapping the geography of the UAAP Men's Basketball Tournament.
 Specifically, I'm studying the spatial characterization and analysis of field goals.
 I'll be writing and sharing about it here. :)"
 tags: [foss4g, foss4gph, thesis, uaap, mapping the geography of the uaap, spatial analytics, basketball, basketball analytics]
 pinned: true